bucketeer-io/bucketeer/docs/rfcs/new-storage-architecture.md

 - Define the necessary API for each storage layer using Interface and abstract the storage layer.
     - In the storage layer, embed the interface for each storage and move the implementation necessary for DB operations to the storage layer.
     - The API layer calls the above Interface and does not directly perform DB operations.
+- If transaction processing is required in the API layer, use RunTransactionAPI provided in the DB client to perform transaction processing.
+    - If we want your API layer to handle transactions across different storages, we can do so by creating storage instances using the same DB client instance.
 ````
 // Define the API required for storage with an interface
 type AccountStorage interface {